Biodiversity describes the variety of life in an area, including:

 - Southern African Society for Systematic Biology www.sassb.co.za

 - Sustainability Initiative of South Africa (SIZA) www.siza.co.za Find the Environment Capacity Building option on the website

 - Umzimvubu Catchment Partnership Programme https://umzimvubu.org

 - Wildlife & Environment Society Of South Africa (WESSA) www.wessa.org.za

 - WWF South Africa www.wwf.org.za

 - Zoological Society of South Africa (ZSSA) www.zssa.co.za

-ConsultantsFind environmental consultants in the “Environmental legislation” chapter.
+ConsultantsFind environmental consultants on the “Environmental legislation” page.

 School environmental programmes

 - African Conservation Trust https://projectafrica.com